 Kandinsky believed that art, like music, can be enjoyed without being “read.”
 The idea resonated deeply with Klee, who could play the violin well enough by age ten to perform with the Bern Orchestra.
 Before long, he invented a unique style of painting that prioritized symbolic expression over realistic description.
 “Abstract, with memories,” he called it.

 His pictorial vocabulary grew increasingly sophisticated over time.
-In the catalogue introduction to one of Klee’s art gallery shows, the distinguished Mexican muralist Diego Rivera wrote:
+In the catalogue introduction to one of Klee’s gallery shows, the distinguished Mexican muralist Diego Rivera wrote:

 Paul Klee’s new paintings contain all the science of the great masters and all the freshness and genius of children.

-How to create an abstract masterpiece
+How to create a masterpiece

-Klee was an isolated yet pivotal artist
+An isolated yet pivotal artist

-Paul Klee died in 1940, just months after a special exhibition of his large-scale works, including Insula Dulcamara, opened in Zurich.
+Paul Klee died in 1940, just months after a special exhibition of his large-scale works—including Insula Dulcamara—opened in Zurich.
 Art historian Carola Giedion-Welcker recalls opening night:

 Monumental images glowed like the characters of a Runic language, revealing a style of drawing that was linear, black, thick—like great wooden beams set on a colored background.